ericcornelissen/wordrow/docs/mapping-files.md

 ```

 Note that it is not required for a word specified with a prefix or suffix to
-appear in the text with a suffix or prefix.
+appear with a prefix or suffix in the text.
 For example, you can use the
-`color-` to `colour-` mapping to replace the word _"color"_ as well, for
+`color-` to `colour-` mapping to replace the word _"color"_ by itself as well,
-example:
+for example:

 ```diff
 - What color is the dog?